 Where the BM Participant’s Plant and Apparatus does not respond to an instruction from The Company via automatic logging devices, or where it is not possible for The Company to issue the instruction via automatic logging devices, The Company shall issue the instruction by telephone.

-In the case of BM Participants who own and/or operate a Power Station or DC Converter Station with an aggregated Registered Capacity or BM Participants with BM Units with an aggregated Demand Capacity per Control Point of less than 50MW, or, where a site is not part of a Virtual Lead Party as defined in the BSC, a Registered Capacity or Demand Capacity per site of less than 10MW:
+In the case of BM Participants who own and/or operate Power Stations or DC Converter Stations with an aggregated Registered Capacity or BM Participants with BM Units with an aggregated Demand Capacity per Control Point of less than 50MW, or, where a site is not part of a Virtual Lead Party as defined in the BSC, a Registered Capacity or Demand Capacity per site of less than 10MW:

 where this situation arises, a representative of the BM Participant is required to be available to respond to instructions from The Company via the Control Telephony or System Telephony system, as provided for in CC.6.5.4, between the hours of 0800-1800 each day.